Weir, Lancashire: Village

 Weir straddles the A671 road and is located by Deerplay Moor, the source of the River Irwell, and adjacent to the parish of Cliviger.
 Weir is serviced by Northern Primary School in Broadclough, has a church and community centre (the Doals Centre), an award-winning cafe-bar (Anna's), and a Riding Centre (Weir Riding Centre).
 Weir was previously serviced by two pubs, the Weir Hotel and the New Deerplay in nearby Cliviger (once the 12th highest pub in England at 1,310 ft).
 These pubs are set to become business and residential developments.

 Weir has an active voluntary group, Weir Pride, which holds monthly meetings and arranges litter picks, floral displays and planting around the village, as well as organising community activities and an annual village fete.

 Weir has a football team named A.F.C.
 Weir, formed in 2010, who compete in the Burnley Miners Burnley and District Sunday league.
 Their highest finish was second in the 2013/14 season.
 They also won the Harry Briggs memorial trophy that season, beating Craven 4–0 with two goals each from Luke Dempsey and Ryan Nuttall, Weir goalkeeper Stewart haslam picked up man of the match.
 They play their home games at Towneley Playing Fields.

 There have been several attempts to further develop Weir.
 The land on the boundary of Weir, adjacent to Broadclough Farm has had several attempts at development including a 61 home plan as well as an 80-bed residential care unit.
 However to date these have been refused the main concern being loss of the open moorland and countryside surrounding the village.

 In June 2014 the police announced they would be monitoring the road between Weir and Bacup (passing through Broadclough) as it had become an accident blackspot.

 Politics

-It is part of the Rossendale and Darwen constituency, with Jake Berry having been the Member of Parliament since 2010.
+It is part of the Rossendale and Darwen constituency, with Andy MacNae having been the Member of Parliament since 2024.